cosmos/gaia/UPGRADING.md

 # Upgrading Gaia

-This guide provides instructions for upgrading Gaia from v21.x to v22.x.
+This guide provides instructions for upgrading Gaia from v22.1.0 to v22.2.0.

-This document describes the steps for validators, full node operators and relayer operators, to upgrade successfully to the Gaia v21 release.
+This document describes the steps for validators, full node operators and relayer operators, to upgrade successfully to the Gaia v22.2.0 release.

-For more details on the release, please see the [release notes](https://github.com/cosmos/gaia/releases/tag/v22.0.0)
+For more details on the release, please see the [release notes](https://github.com/cosmos/gaia/releases/tag/v22.2.0)

-**Relayer Operators** for the Cosmos Hub and consumer chains, will also need to update to use [Hermes v1.10.2](https://github.com/informalsystems/hermes/releases/tag/v1.10.2) or higher.
-You may need to restart your relayer software after a major chain upgrade.

 ## Release Binary

-Please use the correct release binary: `v22.0.0`.
+Please use the correct release binary: `v22.2.0`.

 ## Instructions